cedricbonhomme/Stegano/docs/index.rst

 .. image:: https://img.shields.io/badge/SayThanks.io-%E2%98%BC-1EAEDB.svg?style=flat-square
     :target: https://saythanks.io/to/cedricbonhomme

-Stéganô_ is a pure Python steganography_ module.
+Stegano_ is a pure Python steganography_ module.

 Steganography is the art and science of writing hidden messages in such a way that no one, apart from the sender and intended recipient, suspects the